cjstreet/MechaCar_Statistical_Analysis/README.md

 ### **Lot Summary:**
 ![](resources/individ_lot_sum.png)

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+The overall manufactering lots has a variance of 62 psi, which is below the limit of 100 psi.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

+Lot 1 and Lot 2 are both within design specifications and have hnearly the same exact mean and median.
+Lot 3 shows the most variance and exceeds the manufacturers specs.

+Individually, Lots 1 and 2 met specifications and Lot 3 needs a closer inspection as the variance is too high.
 ## T-Tests on Suspension Coils

 ### **Summary T-test:**